-NEW DELHI: Underworld don Abu Salem on Thursday approached the Supreme Court challenging his conviction and seven-year jail term for possessing fake passport.
+NEW DELHI: Underworld don Abu Salem today approached the Supreme Court challenging his conviction and seven-year jail term for possessing fake passport.

-A Bench headed by Justice Ranjana Prakash Desai, before whom the case came up for hearing, however, recused herself saying that she had earlier heard the Mumbai Blast Case in which Salem was also an accused.
-The case will now be heard by another Bench.
+A bench headed by Justice Ranjana Prakash Desai, before whom the case came up for hearing, however, recused herself saying that she had earlier heard the Bombay blast case in which Salem was also an accused.